 The nominees will be reviewed by a panel of Tulane University faculty members.
 The Oliver Fund Award for Excellence in Faculty Mentoring committee will submit a prioritized list of candidates to the Provost.
 The Tulane University Senior Vice President and Provost, Robin Forman, will approve the final selection.

 The Oliver Fund Award for Excellence in Faculty Mentoring will be awarded every other year beginning in May 2013.
-The award recipient will be notified by April 1st of the award year.
-The award recipient will receive a plaque and a $5000 monetary award.
+The award recipient will be notified by May 1st of the award year.
+The award recipient will receive a medal and a $5000 monetary award.

 Once awarded, the Tulane University faculty member awardee is ineligible to receive the award for the three subsequent years.